Most Popular Services

 - Strategic Plan— A road map for BCoPD's future service to the citizens of Baltimore County.

-- Deployment of Cell Site Simulators—Read information on the deployment of cell site simulators for 2021 that is available in compliance with the law.
+- Deployment of Cell Site Simulators—Read information on the deployment of cell site simulators that is available in compliance with the law.
 This report is required by Chapters 222 and 223 of the General Assembly (MSAR #12443).

 - Annual Reports—Showcase some of the activities, accomplishments and achievements of the department during each year.